Festival Internacional da Canção: 1967

 The juries were chaired by conductor Isaac Karabtchevsky for the national phase and Henry Mancini for the international phase.
-The first round of competition opened up with a work by choro composer Pixinguinha that was sung by Ademilde Fonseca.
+The first round of competition opened with a work by choro composer Pixinguinha that was sung by Ademilde Fonseca.
 This was followed by two of the entries from Nascimento, which included "Travessia" (better known in English as "Bridges").
-The songs, with orchestral arrangements by Eumir Deodato, were lauded by both the audience and the jury, establishing him as one of the strongest competitors and launching him into stardom overnight.
+The songs, with orchestral arrangements by Eumir Deodato, were praised by both the audience and the jury, establishing him as one of the strongest competitors.
 For the second round, Nascimento performed "Morro Velho", his third and final song, reportedly drawing an even larger crowd than the first night.
 All of his songs made the final round and were later recorded on his debut album.

 In third place for the national phase was "Carolina", written by Chico Buarque and performed by sisters Cynara and Cybele of Quarteto em Cy.
-Buarque had only entered the competition under the condition that a fine he incurred from Walter Clark for breaching a contract earlier that year would be waived and was surprised to have placed so high.
+Buarque had only entered the competition under the condition that a fine he incurred from Walter Clark for breaching a contract earlier that year be waived and was surprised to have placed so high.
 Meanwhile, Nascimento earned second place with "Travessia" and received the special designation of best performer.
 Record producer Creed Taylor, who was in attendance, was so impressed by Nascimento that he immediately signed him to his label for a three-album deal, beginning with Courage.
 The national phase was won by the song "Margarida", written and performed by Guttemberg Guarabyra alongside his band, Grupo Manifesto.
 The song (based on "Seche tes Larmes, Marie", a French folk tune) was another crowd favorite and was chosen by the jury for its unique structure that allowed the audience to sing along even during its debut performance.

 The international phase grew to contain thirty-two countries that competed under the same format as the year prior.
 In third place was Brazil, represented by "Margarida", the national winner.
 In second place was the United States, represented by "And the World Goes On", written by Quincy Jones and Alan and Marilyn Bergman with a performance by Patti Austin.
-The festival was won by "Per una Donna", a ballad by Marcello di Martino, Giulio Perreta, and Corrado Mantoni.
+The festival was won by Italy with "Per una Donna", a ballad written by Marcello di Martino, Giulio Perreta, and Corrado Mantoni.
 Performed by Jimmy Fontana, it was loudly booed when announced as the winner, as the crowd had greatly favored "Margarida".
-This propensity toward booing would only escalate the next year.